Towson Tigers football: Under Rob Ambrose (2009–2022)

 The game against the Maine Black Bears was played at Alfond Stadium in Orono, Maine.
 The Towson running game clicked on all counts to total a seasonal high 334 yards en route to a 40–30 victory over the No. 7 Maine.
 With the win, the Tigers moved into a three-way tie for first place in the CAA with Maine and No. 9 New Hampshire.
 The loss snapped the Black Bears' six-game winning streak.
 The Tigers' ground game was led by junior Tremayne Dameron and freshman Terrance West as both of them rushed for more than 100 yards.
 While Dameron, who had been injured for much of the season, picked up a season high 109 yards on 19 carries, West ran for a then career high 183 yards on 21 carries and scored three rushing touchdowns to increase his NCAA FCS-leading total to 21 touchdowns.
-The win was Towson's first ever road win over a top 10 opponent and was the 5th victory of the season against a team ranked in the Top 25 and 3rd such win coming on the road in 2011.
+The win was Towson's first ever road win over a top 10 opponent and was the fifth victory of the season against a team ranked in the Top 25 and third such win coming on the road in 2011.

 The final regular season home game at Unitas Stadium saw the Tigers defeat New Hampshire, 56–42.
 West would run for a career-best 261 yards and 4 touchdowns, including scores of 72 and 69 yards in the first and second quarters, respectively.
 The victory, coupled with Maine's triumph over the UMass, vaulted Towson into a two-way tie with the Black Bears for the CAA lead going into the final week of the season, which would see the Black Bears facing off against the Wildcats and the Tigers playing against the Rhode Island.

-In the regular season finale against Rhode Island, the Tigers emerged victorious 28-17 after falling behind early in the first quarter 10–0.
+In the regular season finale against Rhode Island, the Tigers emerged victorious 28–17 after falling behind early in the first quarter 10–0.
 The Rams defense was able to keep star freshman running back Terrance West under 100 yards rushing for the first time since the October 1st game against Maryland, although he still found the end zone twice to increase his league leading total to 27.
 Instead, Grant Enders would lead the team to victory in Kingston, Rhode Island, with 212 yards passing and 2 passing touchdowns to junior receiver Tom Ryan.
 With Maine's 30–27 defeat at the hands of New Hampshire, the Tigers clinched their first-ever CAA title outright.
-The title made the Tigers the first team in NCAA history to make the postseason at the Division III, Division II, and the FCS levels of College Football.
+The title made the Tigers the first team in NCAA history to make the postseason at the Division III, Division II, and the Division I FCS levels of college football.

-With their automatic bid to the playoffs secured, the Tigers received a first round bye and played the Lehigh Mountain Hawks (10–1) of the Patriot League at Unitas Stadium in the second round of the FCS Playoffs.
+With their automatic bid to the playoffs secured, the Tigers received a first round bye and played the Lehigh (10–1) of the Patriot League at Unitas Stadium in the second round of the Division I FCS Playoffs.
 The Tigers would lose the game, 40–38, after a fourth quarter sack of Enders by Lehigh defensive lineman Tom Bianchi led to a safety.